prem-k-r/MaterialYouNewTab/README.md

-> This extension is no longer maintained by its original creator, XengShi [(_Learn more_)](https://github.com/prem-k-r/materialYouNewTab/discussions/28#discussioncomment-13837571).
+> This extension is the continuation of XengShi's Material You NewTab [(_Learn more_)](https://github.com/prem-k-r/materialYouNewTab/discussions/28#discussioncomment-13837571).
 > It is now maintained by [Prem](https://github.com/prem-k-r) and [It'z RJ](https://github.com/itz-rj-here).
 > You can create a backup from the old extension’s settings and restore it into this new version.